 Skills, experience, and education useful in running a dumpster rental business

-Starting a dumpster rental business doesn’t require a business degree, but certain skills and experiences can help to increase the chances of the business being a success.
+Starting a dumpster rental business doesn’t require a business degree, but certain skills and experiences can increase the chances of the business being a success.

 Organization skills.
 A business owner with great organization skills can thrive in this industry.
 Maintaining schedules, tracking invoices, and following up with customers all require a well-organized approach.

 Attention to detail.
-Attention to detail is very important in this industry.
+Attention to detail is very important in the waste management industry.
 When disposing of dumpster contents, it’s important to pay attention to the presence of hazardous materials to ensure they’re disposed of correctly.
 Scheduling and business organization can also involve lots of detail.

 Marketing skills.
 A dumpster rental business requires ongoing marketing, both to get the business started and to sustain it.
 If a business owner can do some or all of the marketing themselves, they can save money over hiring out their marketing services.